um-grex/grex-docs/content/docs/grex/connecting/x2go/_index.md

 After installing the X2Go client, you'd need to start it and create a __"New Session"__ by clicking the corresponding icon.

-For now, there is no load balancing support for connections: while connecting to the host address **grex.westgrid.ca** will work, session suspend/resume functionality might require specifying connection to a physical Grex login node explicitly, using either of **tatanka.westgrid.ca** or **bison.westgrid.ca** correspondingly in the __Host__ field.
+For now, there is no load balancing support for connections: while connecting to the host address **grex.hpc.umanitoba.ca** will work, session suspend/resume functionality might require specifying connection to a physical Grex login node explicitly, using either of **tatanka.hpc.umanitoba.ca** or **bison.hpc.umanitoba.ca** correspondingly in the __Host__ field.
 (You can also create two sessions, one for tatanka and another for bison.)

 The same username should be used as for SSH text based connections in the __Login__ field.
 It is also possible to provide an SSH key instead of the password.